CommanderSnuggle/modernCiphers/README.md

 TO EXECUTE THE CIPHERS
 Run the cipher.py file followed by the arguments

+You may need to install the python module pycrypto root@name:~# pip install pycrypto --user
 The arguments are

 root@name:~# python cipher.py <cipher_name> <cipher_key> <ENC/DEC> <input_file> <output_file>